What is an Apprenticeship?

 An Apprenticeship is a job with training.
 Apprenticeships are a fantastic way of gaining on and off-the-job training, earning money and learning skills for life, all at the same time.
 With so many people applying for jobs nowadays, businesses are always looking for people with real experience – with an apprenticeship you get that experience while you learn and you get paid.

 An apprenticeship is a real job, with hands-on experience specialised to your chosen career, a salary, and the chance to train while you work.
 You are treated just like all the other employees, with a contract of employment and holiday leave too.

-Our Apprenticeship Standards are designed with the help of employers in the industry to ensure relevant training and knowledge is integrated.
+Our apprenticeship standards are designed with the help of employers in the industry to ensure relevant training and knowledge is integrated.
 You will have an apprenticeship agreement signed by yourself and your employer and a delivery plan which sits in something called a ‘commitment statement’.
-Your training will include the skills for the industry, enable you to perform in your job and increase your future employability skills.
+Your training will include knowledge and skills for your industry, support you in your job and increase your future employability skills.
 Dependant on your current qualifications, you may need to complete maths and English functional skills (see entry requirements and information advice and guidance for more information).

 In most cases employers will set their entry criteria based on the role, sector and standard.
-Many require a minimum of grade 4 or a C in English, Maths and ICT.
+Many require a minimum of grade 4 or a C in English, maths and ICT.
 But this can vary from apprenticeship to apprenticeship.
-Some occupations within the Engineering sector will require Science at a minimum of grade 4 or C and a grade 5 or B in Maths.
+Some occupations within the engineering sector will require science at a minimum of grade 4 or C and a grade 5 or B in maths.

 If you have not previously obtained the minimum requirements as stated above, dependant on the employer, the standard and your personal circumstances (see information, advice and guidance) we off a truly integrated, bespoke and personal functional skills (maths and/or English) delivery package alongside your apprenticeship standard.